skip to Main Content

 shedding blade

 A shedding blade is another great brush for dogs with medium or long coats.
-It will remove excess hair from the outer coat, which helps to reduce shedding and promotes shinier fur.
+It will remove loose hair from the outer coat, which helps reduce excessive shedding and promotes shinier fur.

 5. Reduce Stress